-A Message of Welcome from the Chair -
+A Message of Welcome from the Interim Chair:

 Welcome to the website of the Department of Pathology and Laboratory Medicine at the Emory University School of Medicine.
 Pathology at Emory is a vibrant, multifaceted department with nearly 100 faculty, more than 50 residents and clinical fellows, scores of postdocs and graduate students, and over 100 staff, all dedicated to our three core missions of patient care, teaching, and research on human disease.
 This website provides an overview of the Department, with links to information about specific faculty and programs, as well as details on how to apply to our outstanding residency program or clinical fellowships.
 Physicians who wish to submit specimens for diagnostic evaluation or slides for expert consultation will find the necessary forms and information HERE, and are also encouraged to contact us through the telephone number listed in the footer of this page.

-This traditionally strong Department has grown and flourished over the past two decades and is now recognized as one of the premier pathology programs in the U.S. Our Anatomic Pathology division is renowned in soft tissue, gastrointestinal, and neuropathology and has exceptional strength in a host of other areas, including genitourinary, head & neck, renal, pediatric, and cytologic pathology.
+This traditionally strong Department is recognized as one of the premier pathology programs in the U.S. Our Anatomic Pathology division is renowned in soft tissue, gastrointestinal, and neuropathology and has exceptional strength in a host of other areas, including genitourinary, head & neck, renal, pediatric, and cytologic pathology.
 Our Clinical Pathology division offers outstanding expertise in subspecialties that include transfusion medicine, hematopathology, coagulation, HLA/tissue typing, clinical chemistry, microbiology, cytogenetics, and molecular diagnostics.
-With 30 funded faculty investigators and more than $45 million of research grant support annually, we have ranked among the top 4 NIH-funded Pathology departments in each of the past 8 years, and among the top 10 in the world for high-impact publications in Pathology over the past decade.
+With 30 funded faculty investigators and more than $45 million of research grant support annually, we have ranked among the top 6 NIH-funded Pathology departments in each of the past eight years, and among the top 10 in the world for high-impact publications in Pathology over the past decade.
 Our Experimental Pathology division is noted for its strengths in immunology, HIV/AIDS, molecular oncology, neuroscience, and microbial pathogenesis, as well as for fundamental cell and molecular biology.
-We are integral members and collaborators of Emory's renowned Vaccine Center, its cutting-edge programs in human genetics, bioinformatics, and neurosciences, and its burgeoning Winship Cancer Institute.
-With major international programs in transfusion medicine, AIDS, and pathology education (including our groundbreaking Emory Pathology eLearning Portal (EPeP)), our Department's impact is increasingly felt worldwide.
+We are integral members and collaborators of Emory Vaccine Center, the Winship Cancer Institute, and the Yerkes National Primate Research Center.

 Yet despite its size, its diverse missions, and its rapid pace of growth, Pathology at Emory remains a closely knit and interactive community, united by our pride in the physicians and scientists we train and by our shared commitment to excellence in research and patient care.
 It's a pleasure to welcome you to our Department.